hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

+# 23_9_19
+## ICDCS23 | Smart Contract Parallel Execution with Fine-Grained State Accesses.
+* Motivation: The author proposes a series of technologies to optimize the concurrent execution of contracts and optimize the performance of the blockchain.
+* Prior work: The optimistic concurrency control (OCC) repeatedly executes transactions until there are no transaction conflicts, which is inefficient.
+* Challenge: Transactions with state read and write conflicts will hinder the efficiency of concurrent execution.
+* Key idea: The author detects the conflicts of each transaction by constructing the contract's state read/write dependency graph, and then finds the optimal transaction execution sequence.
+* Design: Through SDG, the read and write dependencies between transactions can be analyzed.
+The author mainly uses SDG to resolve write and write conflicts.
+Specifically, the author records the write operation of each transaction, and then automatically finds the required transaction for conflicting transactions.
+In addition, conflicting transactions can perform required write operations from SDG in advance without having to wait for the transaction to be submitted to get the result.
+* Implement: The author implemented their design as DMVCC.
+For a blockchain node, DMVCC first builds SDG based on contracts and transactions, then uses SDG information to sort transactions, and finally executes the sorted transactions.
+* Evalution: The experimental results show that DMVCC doubles the parallel speedup achievable to a 20× overall speedup, compared with the serial execution baseline, approaching the theoretical optimum.

 # 23_9_18
 ## sec23 | Your Exploit is Mine: Instantly Synthesizing Counterattack Smart Contract.
 * Motivation: The author studies real-time defense against attacks on smart contracts on the blockchain, specifically, attacks initiated through vulnerabilities in contract implementation.